PlaidCloud/website/content/en/docs/concepts/workloads/pods/_index.md

 If your Pods need to track state, consider the
 {{< glossary_tooltip text="StatefulSet" term_id="statefulset" >}} resource.

-Pods in a Kubernetes cluster are used in two main ways:
+Pods in a PlaidCloud cluster are used in two main ways:

 * **Pods that run a single container**.
-The "one-container-per-Pod" model is the most common Kubernetes use case; in this case, you can think of a Pod as a wrapper around a single container; Kubernetes manages Pods rather than managing the containers directly.
+The "one-container-per-Pod" model is the most common PlaidCloud use case; in this case, you can think of a Pod as a wrapper around a single container; PlaidCloud manages Pods rather than managing the containers directly.
 * **Pods that run multiple containers that need to work together**.
 A Pod can encapsulate an application composed of multiple co-located containers that are